-The method of connecting the communication devices locally to the transmitter is described in section (\rightarrow Connection of transmitter with the option of using local HART communication).
-For remote communication the HART modem should be connected in parallel to the 4...20 mA loop.
-The resistance between the power supply and the modem connection point should be greater than 240 Ω .
-The guidelines of the minimum load resistance R{L_MAX} described in section (\rightarrow Resistance load in power supply line) should also be observed.
-When using measuring cards with built-in HART master it shall be necessary to observe the regulations of the card manufacturer.
+The method of connecting the communication devices locally to the transmitter is described in section ( $\rightarrow$ Connection of transmitter with the option of using local HART communication).
+In case of remote communication, HART modem should be incorporated in parallel to line 4...20 mA.
+It is required that resistance between the power supply and the modem connection point be greater than 240 $\Omega$ .
+One shall also observe the guidelines of the minimum load resistance $R{L\MAX}$ described in section ( $\rightarrow$ Resistance load in power supply line).
+When using measuring cards with built-in HART master, it shall be necessary to observe the regulations of the card manufacturer.